seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 {{ page.title }}
 ================

-The learning curve for Haskell is notorious for being very steep.
+Haskell is famous for having a steep learning curve.
 As a web developer we're used to clear tutorials that we can understand and complete within an hour or two.
-Haskell introduces many new concepts not found in other languages, but we can learn faster by spending an as much time coding as we do reading.
+Haskell introduces many new concepts not found in other languages, but we can learn faster by spending as much time coding as we do reading.

-This is the first of a tutorial series intended to make to introduce Haskell by coding things that work.
+This is the first of a tutorial series intended to introduce Haskell by coding things that work.

-In this article we will show the user how to get Haskell installed, how to set up a new project, and run your code.
+In this article we will show you how to get Haskell installed, how to set up a new project, and run your code.

 Tools and Names
 ---------------